-A 2017 KPMG survey of senior automotive executives found that most of them believe that battery-powered cars are not the answer for the future of sustainable driving.
-78 percent said hydrogen cars are, due to the fact that their tanks can be refueled in about as long as it takes for you to fill your car with gas, rather than the long amounts of time that battery-powered vehicles often need.
+A 2017 KPMG survey of senior automotive executives found that 62% of them believe that battery-powered cars are not the answer for the future of sustainable driving.
+On the other hand, 78% said hydrogen cars will be the "golden bullet of electric mobility," due to the fact that their tanks can be refueled in about as long as it takes to fill your car with gas, rather than the long amounts of time that battery-powered vehicles often need.

-The European Climate Foundation predicts that fuel-cell cars will comprise over a quarter of the car market by 2050 -- which may seem like a long way off, but the usage of fuel-cell vehicles will slowly increase as the technology becomes more efficient and the vehicles become cheaper.
+In a 2018 report, the European Climate Foundation predicted that fuel-cell cars will comprise 26% of the car market by 2050 – which may seem like a long way off, but the usage of fuel-cell vehicles will slowly increase as the technology becomes more efficient and the vehicles become cheaper.

-It is clear that hydrogen is the answer for the future and will make driving more sustainable and affordable for everyone.
-But a bigger question, if you are thinking about becoming an early adapter is, will hydrogen make driving a car cheaper right now?
+It is clear that hydrogen is the answer for the future, and will make driving more sustainable and affordable for everyone.
+A bigger question, if you are thinking about becoming an early adapter is, will hydrogen make driving a car cheaper right now?

 The issue is, making that hydrogen uses up a lot of energy in and of itself.
-It then has to be compressed from a gas into a liquid, and it is about 5 times less energy dense than gasoline, meaning cars need 5 times as much of it to go the same distance as ⅕ that amount of gas.
+It then has to be compressed from a gas into a liquid, and it is about four times less energy dense than gasoline, meaning cars need four times as much of it to go the same distance as 1/4 that amount of gas.
 Hydrogen is also prone to leaking out of the containers that it’s held in, and since hydrogen gas is extremely flammable, this is not a great situation to have.

 Hydrogen engines are also very fickle: neither steam nor ice will power a hydrogen vehicle, so the temperature must be kept in that narrow and very low range in which hydrogen is a liquid.